-Funding in Budget 2019 of $25.48 million over two years will allow progress on the design and resource consent planning for the new Archives Wellington building.
-It also allows planning to progress a new Regional Shared Repository which will replace ageing regional facilities and provide much needed additional storage capacity for Archives and the National Library.
+Funding in Budget 2019 of $25.48 million over two years allowed progress on the design and resource consent planning for the new Archives Wellington building.
+It also allowed planning to progress a new Regional Shared Repository which will replace ageing regional facilities and provide much needed additional storage capacity for Archives and the National Library.

 Does this mean public records transfers will be able to recommence?

 If funding in Budget 2020 is secured the construction of the new Archives facility will be completed in late 2024.
 It is anticipated that transfers would recommence shortly after.

 Will Tāhuhu include Ngā Taonga Sound and Vision?